yash-sharma1/docs-site/docs/api-reference/dex-api/paths.md

 **Description:** Gets the order book depth data for a given pair symbol.

+The given _limit_ must be one of the allowed limits below.

 **Destination:** Validator node.

 **Rate Limit:** 10 requests per IP per second.